What Is the Google Drive Scam? How Can You Avoid It?

 1. Inform Your Staff About the Dangers of Phishing Emails

-Regular security awareness training should be provided to employees to help them identify and respond appropriately to phishing attempts across email, websites, SMS, and phone calls.
-Key training components should cover phishing red flags like urgency, threats, and suspicious links or attachments.
+Regular security awareness training should be provided to employees to help them identify and respond appropriately to phishing attempts across email, websites, SMS (Smishing), and phone calls (Vishing).
+Key security training topics should cover phishing red flags like urgency, threats, and suspicious links or attachments.
 Additionally, phishing simulation tools can be used to test employee readiness and turn failures into teachable moments.

 2. Make Use of Phishing and Security Awareness Training